Watch our video on how to identify and trade evening star patterns.

 Evening star patterns are three candlesticks patterns found on stock charts.
 The evening star pattern is a bearish reversal pattern.
 Evening stars are a top reversal pattern for traders.
 When this pattern forms it can be seen as a sign of bad things on the horizon.
-Watch our video below to learn more evening stars.
+Watch our video above to learn more about evening stars.

 The push and the pull of buyers and sellers allow these patterns to develop.
 Without the tug of war between bulls and bears we wouldn't have trading.